 My Oklahoma house is being foreclosed, and the sale is happening two weeks from today.
 If I can get the funds by that time, can I pay off the mortgage and keep it?
 I would very much appreciate any advice about what I can do to save my home.

 Yes, if you can come up with enough money to pay off the entire amount due on the mortgage loan before the sale takes place, you may keep the house.
-This is called “redeeming” the home.
+This process is called "redeeming" the home.

-You'll also get a little bit of time after the foreclosure sale in a judicial foreclosure (before the court finalizes the process) during which you can redeem the home.
-This is explained in more detail below.
+You'll also get a little bit of time after the foreclosure sale in a judicial foreclosure before the court finalizes the process, during which you can redeem the home (see below).

 Foreclosures in the state of Oklahoma are almost always judicial, which means the lender files a lawsuit in court to foreclose your home.
 While Oklahoma also permits nonjudicial foreclosures, lenders rarely use this process because the homeowner can elect a judicial process or choose to avoid a deficiency judgment if the foreclosure remains nonjudicial.

 To redeem, you must pay the full amount of the mortgage debt, plus all expenses, including foreclosure costs and fees.

 To find out the exact amount you'll need to pay to redeem your home, call the foreclosing lender's attorney.
 Because you're running short on time, if you're able to find financing to pay off the loan, consider consulting with an Oklahoma attorney who can help facilitate the redemption.